 WHY we created this program

-The Maine Women’s Fund created the Swift Social Justice Grants Program to stand with women and girls from communities disproportionately impacted by the current political and cultural landscape as they address immediate threats or take advantage of opportune moments.
+The Maine Women’s Fund created the Swift Social Justice Grants Program to stand with women and girls from communities targeted in our current political and cultural landscape as they address immediate threats or take advantage of opportune moments.